Is Your Child Struggling In School?

 Psychoeducational Testing Can Help Pinpoint the Problem(s) and Offer Effective Recommendations to Address Them

-BPS director Dr. Jan Hittelman is also an experienced school psychologist and has evaluated hundreds of school-age children during his 30-year career.
+Charlie Wright is an experienced school psychologist and has evaluated hundreds of school-age children during his career.
 When done correctly, psychological testing can help pinpoint the source(s) of the problem and provide specific recommendations to improve things.
-Please contact Dr. Hittelman directly if you would like more information on whether a psychoeducational assessment would be appropriate for your child.
+Please contact Charlie Wright directly if you would like more information on whether a psychoeducational assessment would be appropriate for your child.